 Perhaps the growth vs. fixed mindset is a false dichotomy that overlooks other important variables that are neither, such as favoritism, connections, and luck/timing.
 One can argue that talent and grit are necessary but insufficient conditions and you also need that third variable: luck.

 So what is the answer?
 The cold dose of the fixed mindset, or the comforting affirmations of the growth mindset?
 There is none, unfortunately.
-The growth mindset sets people up for failure, but telling someone, particularly a child or a young adult, point-blank they cannot or should not do something because it would be a waste of time, is also bad.
+The growth mindset sets people up for failure, but telling someone, particularly a child or a young adult, point-blank they cannot or should not do something because it would be a waste of time, is also bad because it is demoralizing and a blow to one’s self-esteem even if it is the prudent thing to do.